Ziang-Lu/Design-Patterns/5-Concurrency Patterns/1-Immutable Object Pattern.md

      * @return defensive copy of route map
      */
     public Map<String, MMSC> getRouteMap() {
-        // Since HashMap class is mutable, if we return routeMap directly, it is possible that it got modified from
+        // Since HashMap class is mutable, if we return routeMap directly, it is possible that it gets modified from
         // outside of this class.
-        // Thus, we need to make a defensive copy first, and then return the defensive copy. return Map.copyOf(deepCopy(routeMap));
+        // Thus, we need to return a defensive copy. return deepCopy(routeMap);
     }

 }